Oceanswave/lorgnette/README.md

 #####What is this black magic?
 Lorgnette is written in node and allows for cross-platform browser automation via electron through nightmare.
 Since this is browser automation, Pluralsight metrics are still captured.

-Lorgnette also uses PouchDB to store the full Pluralsight course listing locally so that retriving a random course is done locally.
+Lorgnette also uses PouchDB to store the full Pluralsight course listing locally so that retrieving a random course is done locally.
 It pulls the course listing down on first run and every 7 days thereafter.

 It's also a fun experiment in ES6 function generators and coroutines.
 Yeah, man!
 Love me some coroutines!
 #####Installation: